foxssake/netfox/docs/netfox/nodes/rollback-synchronizer.md

 or input properties during runtime, make sure to call `process_settings()`, otherwise *RollbackSynchronizer* won't apply the changes.

+!!! warning
     While changing configuration after instantiation is possible, it is not recommended.
 You may get away with it if the configuration change happens in a few ticks after instantiation.
 For longer periods, experiment at your own risk.

 ## Changing ownership